Gyu-Park/Book-Store-Website-Project/README.md

 ![Database](src/main/resources/static/img/Boogle_database_design.jpg)

 ## CI/CD Pipeline
-Free tier EC2 instance is halted when cleaning and installing our web app.
+Free tier EC2 instance is halted when cleaning and installing our web app. <br />
 It seems like it's because of a lack of RAM in the Free tier EC2 instance.
 ![CI/CD](src/main/resources/static/img/boogle-cicd.jpg)